Connecting to the remote HPC system Torch

 ssh yourUsername@some.computer.address

-If you are on NYU WiFi or VPN you can connect directly with:
+Once you are on the NYU WiFi or VPN you can connect with:

 When you are logged in you will see information about your last login, the host you've connected to, and your storage quota.
 It should look something like this: